 4. Management framework

-At this stage, the ISMS will need a broader sense of the actual framework.
-Part of this will involve identifying the scope of the system, which will depend on the context.
-The scope also needs to take into account mobile devices and teleworkers.
+At this stage, you’ll need a broader sense of the ISMS’s framework.
+Part of this involves identifying the scope of the system, which will depend on the context.

 5. Baseline security criteria

 You now need to identify your core security needs – i.e. the minimum level of defence that enables you to conduct business security.

 You can do this by reviewing your risk assessment and looking at which assets are used in your core business processes.
 Any controls that prevent risks that would otherwise render an asset unusable will form your baseline security criteria.

 ISO 27001 allows organisations to broadly define their own risk management processes.

 The most common ways of doing this is are by looking at risks associated with specific assets or risks presented in specific scenarios.
 There are pros and cons to each approach, and some organisations will be much better suited to one method than the other.

 We generally recommend following an asset-based approach because it’s more suited to ISO 27001’s focus on assessing assets.

 Developing a list of information assets is a good place to start, but if your organisation has an existing list, most of the work will already be done.

 Whichever approach you opt for, there are five aspects you need to cover: